Compound miter saws that are a cut above

-Because they are so versatile, experts say compound miter saws are essential tools to own for home improvement and remodeling tasks.
-Compound miter saws can accurately cut anything from studs, rough lumber and baseboard to delicate trim.
-In addition to vertical cuts, these multitalented tools can cut angles by rotating the saw (miter cuts), cut through the board's face by tilting the blade (bevel cuts) or do both at the same time (compound cuts).
-"Finish carpenters like the combination of portability and accuracy.
-Carpenters like their speed and power.
-Furniture makers like their accuracy and safety compared to a radial-arm saw," explain editors at Popular Woodworking.
-In his workshop, Brett Martin of Popular Mechanics calls the compound miter saw "indispensable," saying he uses it more than all his other saws combined.
+According to experts, a compound miter saw is one of the most useful tools you can own for home improvement and remodeling tasks.
+In addition to vertical cuts, these multitalented tools can cut angles by rotating the saw (miter cuts), cut diagonally through the board's face by tilting the blade (bevel cuts) or do both at the same time (compound cuts).
+This makes compound miter saws incredibly versatile, capable of cutting anything from studs, rough lumber, and baseboards to delicate trim.
+Brett Martin of Popular Mechanics calls his compound miter saw "indispensable," saying he uses it more than all his other saws combined.

 To find the best compound miter saws, editors look at performance, of course, but also how easy a saw is to use and how well it stands up over time.
-We've consulted expert reviews and the opinions of hundreds of users.
-Editors name top compound miter saws, as well as some competent performers that fall just short but are also worth considering.
+We've consulted expert reviews from publications such as Woodworker's Journal, Popular Woodworking, and Popular Mechanics, as well as the opinions of hundreds of users at retail sites like Amazon.com, HomeDepot.com, and Lowes.com.
+Based on these sources, editors have selected the top-rated 10-inch and 12-inch compound miter saws, both standard and sliding.

 Best 10-Inch Compound Miter Saw | Best 12-Inch Compound Miter Saw | Buying Guide | Our Sources